hardikkamboj/joy-of-learning/Chapter-2/README.md

 - Addition Operations: To illustrate this, I made a program called ![Removing Noise by averaging](https://github.com/hardikkamboj/Removing_noise_using__averaging) which removes the Gaussian Noise by averaging n number of images, with the quality of final image becoming better as n increases.
 - Subtraction Operation: There are a couple of use cases discussed in the book for the subtraction operation, I tried to work on the Spot-the-difference problem to use this operation, but unfortunately, I wasn't able to get it working.
 For this to work, the two images should be of the exact same size, which is a bit difficult here since i have to crop the pictures from a single image.
 So, stopped working on this.
 But then there were cases like Mask Mode radiography which was discussed in the book.

+NOTE:
+One thing that we have to make sure while using arithmetic operaitons is that the values should be beyond the maximum and minimum values for that particular intensity level.
+For example, for 8-bit images, we have to make sure that after the arithmetic operations are applied the values shuold be transformed back to the range of 0-255.